cal-itp/data-infra/docs/analytics_examples/01_warehouse_tutorial.md

 ````

 (max-number-stops)=
-### 5. Max Number of Stops a Trip Can Have, Per Agency
+### 5. Find the Trip With the Most Number of Stops, Per Agency

 ```{code-cell}
 :tags: [remove-cell]